 A large local reaction isn’t uncommon during immunotherapy.
 It doesn’t mean you’re having a systemic reaction.
 You can comfort the bump with ice, ibuprofen, acetaminophen, or Benadryl.
 Next time you come to the Injection Clinic, let the nurses know about your reaction.
 It doesn’t require any further treatment, and you don’t need to call the doctor to report it.

 What side effects can I expect from allergy shots?

 Bumps, warmth, and itchiness at the site of the injection are common.
 You can comfort these with ice, ibuprofen, acetaminophen, or Benadryl.

-Does it cost to participate in a study?
+Does it cost to participate in a research study?

-No. Generally, volunteers are provided compensation to reimburse time and travel costs.
+No. There is no cost to you for the study treatments, examinations or procedures.
+Generally, volunteers are provided compensation to reimburse for time and travel to the office.

 How long do research studies last?